Equivariant $\mathbb R$-test configurations and semistable limits of $\mathbb Q$-Fano group compactifications: Preliminaries

 \subsection{Spherical varieties}

-In the following we overview the spherical varieties.
-The original goes back to \cite{Luna-Vust}.
-We use \cite{Luna-Vust,Kn91} (see also \cite[Section 3]{Del3}) and \cite{Timashev-book, Timashev97} as main references. \begin{defi} Let $\hat G$ be a connected, complex reductive group.
+In the following we overview the theory of spherical varieties.
+The origin goes back to \cite{Luna-Vust}.
+We use \cite{Kn91,Timashev-book} as main references. \begin{defi} Let $\hat G$ be a connected, complex reductive group.
 A normal variety $M$ equipped with a $\hat G$-action is called a ($\hat G$-)spherical variety if there is a Borel subgroup $\hat B$ of $\hat G$ acts on $M$ with an open dense orbit. \end{defi} In particular, if a subgroup $\hat H\subset \hat G$ is called a \emph{spherical subgroup} if $\hat G/\hat H$ is a spherical variety (referred as a \emph{spherical homogenous space}).
 For an arbitrary spherical variety $M$, let $x_0$ be a point in the open dense $\hat B$-orbit.
 Set $\hat H={\rm Stab}_{\hat G}(x_0)$, the stabilizer of $x_0$ in $\hat G$.
-Then $\hat H$ is spherical and we call $(M,x_0)$ a spherical embedding of $\hat G/\hat H$.
+Then $\hat H$ is spherical and we call $(M,x_0)$ a \emph{spherical embedding} of $\hat G/\hat H$.